 4. Columbia Sportswear

 The apparel industry was deeply affected by COVID-19 in 2020.
-Stuck at home for part of the year, new clothes ranked low on many household shopping lists, and it took time for consumers to begin updating their wardrobes again.
+Stuck at home for part of the year, new clothes ranked low on many household shopping lists, and it took time for consumers to update their wardrobes again.
 Outerwear, outdoor apparel, and equipment company Columbia Sportswear wasn't exempted from the pain.

 5. Johnson Outdoors